VEsNA-ToolKit/.github/profile/readme.md

 [KQML-S](https://github.com/VEsNA-ToolKit/KQML-S) is an extension of the KQML agent communication language to consider situatedness implemented inside the VEsNA framework.

 Moving to the implementation of the environment via virtual reality, [VEsNA-light](https://github.com/VEsNA-ToolKit/vesna-light) enables JaCaMo agents to be embodied inside a virtual environment currently implemented in Godot.
-This repository contains the bridge between agent minds and agent bodies.
+This repository contains the bridge between JaCaMo/Jason agent minds and Godot agent bodies.

+#Try VEsNA and contact us for any question!

+(Andrea Gatti)[mailto:andrea.gatti@edu.unige.it], Angelo Ferrando, Viviana Mascardi